 At Hayvore we were treated to a variety of unique Black Sea specialities including gooey Kuymak with slices of corn bread, Kaygana (a herb and anchovy studded omelette), dolma (stuffed grape leaves) and pickled fava beans and anchovies.

 The owner, Hızır Keskin, worked and managed restaurants for 15 years before he decided to open his own place specialising in Black Sea cuisine.
-He realised that was not very well represented in the Istanbul hospitality offerings.
+He realised that it was not very well represented in the Istanbul hospitality offerings.

 By the time we left Hayvore we felt stuffed to the gills and looked forward to taking a long walk to İstiklâl Avenue to recover.